redwoodjs/redwood/docs/docs/how-to/oauth.md

                     └────────────┘
 ```

-For now `provider` will always be `github` and the `uid` will be the GitHub's unique ID. `uid` should be `String`, because although GitHub's ID's are integers, not every OAuth provider is guaranteed to use ints.
+For now `provider` will always be `github` and the `uid` will be the GitHub's unique ID. `uid` should be a `String`, because although GitHub's ID's are integers, not every OAuth provider is guaranteed to use ints.

 #### Prisma Schema Updates